kevindooley/pands-problem-set/README.md

 Write a program that outputs whether or not today is a day that begins with the letter T. An example of running this program on a Thursday is as follows.

 This program tells the user whether today is a day that begins with the letter T. If the current day is a Tuesday or a Thursday, the program will print 'Yes, Today starts with a T' otherwise will print 'No, today does not start with a T'.
 The built in datetime module was imported for this program.
-Ran 'if' conditionals to see if today started with a T while date.weekday() was instead of date. isoweekday().
+Ran 'if' conditionals to see if today started with a T while date.weekday() was used instead of date.isoweekday().
 An 'else' conditional used to print if today did not begin with a T.

 Lecture Material used for Solution:
 Week 4 - controlling the flow, 'conditionals if, elif and else'